 - Mild analgesic to reduce pain and discomfort

-In fact, the applications of coconut oil are so highly valued in other countries that the coconut tree is often referred to as the “tree of life.”
+In fact, the applications of coconut oil are so highly valued in certain countries that the coconut tree is often referred to as the “tree of life!”

 Hydrogen peroxide is an easy way to reduce bacteria in the mouth and support canker sore healing.

-Since this substance is very potent, be sure to dilute and apply safely to your sores:
+Since this substance is very potent, be sure to dilute and apply safely to your cankers: